Many or all companies we feature compensate us. Compensation and editorial

 Personal Loans

 Installment loans come in many forms, but the term often refers to personal loans.
 They’re called installment loans because you repay them in monthly installments.
-These types of personal loans have a fixed rate, making them easier to plan for.
+These loans have a fixed rate, keeping your payments consistent from month to month.

 Best online installment loans